 Right now, the world’s aluminum market accounts for nearly 50% of the silicon market.
 In 10 years, photovoltaic applications will become the primary market.

 An investment over 300 million CAD

-Canadian Metals intends to build a silicon alloy factory in Baie-Comeau.
-The plant will have a production capacity of 50,000 tons per year and will be equipped with three electric arc reduction furnaces of 35 MW each.
-It will also include a cogeneration plant for heat recovery.
+Canadian Metals intends to build a silicon plant in Baie-Comeau.
+The plant will have a production capacity of 22,000 tons per year and will be equipped with one electric arc reduction furnace of 30 MW.

-The Langis project will open up the labor market: about 450 job openings during the construction phase, about 200 job openings to run the factory, and about 500 indirect jobs (transportation, subcontractors, services, etc.).
+The Si Baie-Comeau project will open up the labor market: about 450 job openings during the construction phase, about 75 jobs openings to run the plant, and about 300 indirect jobs (transportation, subcontractors, services, etc.).